PawelMasior/chart2csv/README.md

 - [SciSpace](https://scispace.com/extract-data) – AI-powered tool for extracting data from scientific PDFs, including charts; best for academic/research use cases.
 - [ProductHubX - Chart2Data](https://producthubx.com/product/chart2data/143843) – Marketplace product for chart digitization; details and performance may vary.
 - [Docupipe.ai](https://www.docupipe.ai/) – AI platform for document automation; chart extraction is one of many features, more suited for business workflows.

+### Checked tools that didnt work

+Here are some additional tools, that i didnt find user friendly, no demo or bad performance
+- [PlotDigitizer](https://plotdigitizer.com/) – User-friendly web app for manual and semi-automatic chart digitization; good for quick, small-scale tasks.
+- [WebPlotDigitizer](https://automeris.io/) ([YouTube Demo](https://www.youtube.com/watch?v=-U15YSho61Y)) – Versatile, widely used tool supporting many chart types; offers both manual and automated extraction, suitable for research and batch processing.
+It is an app - not API service.
+Looks like most usecases came from academia.

+## Usage Example

+This repository includes a sample script [`src/deplot.py`](src/deplot.py) that demonstrates how to use the DePlot model to extract structured data from a chart image.
+The script loads an example chart (`charts/figure_10.png`), runs it through the DePlot model, and prints the extracted table or CSV data.
+You can adapt this script for your own chart images or integrate it into your data extraction pipeline.

 ## Approach & Key Considerations